Sample-efficient LLM Optimization with Reset Replay: Introduction

-In traditional RL, a line of work~\citep{nikishin2022primacy,DOro2023SampleEfficientRL,Xu2024HigherRR} solves this concept by scaling the number of replays, which can remarkably quicken the convergence process and boost the final performance.
-This finding offers the understanding that the data collected can be utilized more effectively through a greater number of parameter-update steps.
-While none of the prior works make efforts to enable the updating of LLMs at a \textit{high replay number}, meaning training the LLMs multiple times using the collected experiences for periodic interactions with a dataset.
-When compared with RL, LLM optimization has parameter updates that occur less frequently.
-As a result, there is a greater chance in LLM that the dataset may not be fully utilized, either by supervised fine-tuning (SFT) or RL-based optimization.
-If an LLM fails to learn adequately from the current data, it will be unable to roll out new high-quality data, which in turn hurts sample efficiency.
+In the realm of traditional RL, a line of work~\citep{nikishin2022primacy,DOro2023SampleEfficientRL,Xu2024HigherRR} addresses the offline datasets learning efficiency challenge by scaling the number of replays.
+Empirical evidence suggests that scaling this ratio can remarkably accelerate convergence and boost final performance by squeezing more utility from limited data.
+However, none of the prior work has made an effort to enable the updating of LLMs at a \textit{high replay number}, meaning no one trains the LLMs multiple times using the collected experiences for periodic interactions with a dataset.
+When compared with traditional RL, LLM optimization has parameter updates that occur less frequently~\citep{tajwar2024preference}.
+As a result, there is a greater chance in LLM that the offline dataset may not be fully utilized, either by SFT-based or RL-based optimization.
+Given the high computational cost of generating rollout data, this inefficiency creates a compounding bottleneck: if an LLM fails to fully absorb the latent signals from current experiences due to insufficient updates, it struggles to improve its policy rapidly enough to generate higher-quality data in subsequent rounds, thereby stalling the entire self-improvement loop.